Orville Redenbacher: Business career

 The New York Times described Redenbacher: "But for all his bumpkin appearance, the man with the signature white wavy hair and oversized bow tie was a shrewd agricultural scientist who experimented with hybrids."
 He began his career selling fertilizer, but spent his spare time working with popcorn.

 In 1951, Redenbacher and partner Charles F. Bowman bought the George F. Chester and Son seed corn plant in Boone Grove, Indiana.
 Naming the company "Chester Hybrids", they tried tens of thousands of hybrid strains of popcorn before settling on a hybrid they named "RedBow".

-An advertising agency advised them to use Orville Redenbacher's own name as the brand name.
-They launched their popping corn in 1970.
+The following year in 1952, Redenbacher was elected president of the Indiana Corn Growers Association.

+Over the next two decades, Chester became a worldwide supplier of popcorn seed while also selling its own varieties directly to consumers at its plant in Valparaiso, Indiana.
+In 1970, the company introduced a new gourmet hybrid popping corn developed by plant breeder Carl Hartman and began distributing it to retail outlets.
+On the advice of an advertising agency, the product was branded under Orville Redenbacher's name, and in February 1970 the company launched Orville Redenbacher's Gourmet Popping Corn in 30-ounce jars with the tagline "World's most expensive popping corn".

 In 1976, Redenbacher sold the company to Hunt-Wesson Foods, a division of Norton Simon, Inc. In 1983, Esmark purchased Norton Simon, which in turn was acquired by Beatrice Foods in 1984.
 In 1985, Kohlberg Kravis Roberts acquired Beatrice with the goal of selling off businesses.
 In 1990, they sold the popcorn business and other old Hunt-Wesson businesses to agribusiness giant ConAgra.